neuertlab/TrueSpot/doc/pages/spec_xml_doc.md

 `PixelDimsNano` can be substituted for `VoxelDimsNano` with only `X` and `Y` attributes in the case of 2D images. `VoxelDimsNano`/`PixelDimsNano` and `PointDimsNano` are specified in nanometers.
 These values are not used by TrueSpot for processing, but are handy for scaling, rendering, and recording keeping.

 ### CellSegSettings
 The `CellSegSettings` block specifies parameters for cell segmentation, if it is to be run.
-The [parameters](./cellseg_allargs.md) are equivalent to what is used for the command line interface.
+The [parameters](./cellseg_allargs.md) are equivalent to what is used for the command line interface (Cellpose variant [here](./tscp_allargs.md)).
 The full arguments page can be referenced for descriptions.
-This whole block is optional, and all children are optional for the block.
+This whole block is optional, and all children and grandchildren are optional for the block.

 ```
 <CellSegSettings>